Value-Driven Product Development

 You have a few options:

-- Express Training Course.
-A lecture-only version of the course delivered over the internet in 90 minutes to as wide an audience as your technology will support.
-No time to practise the techniques, but I will answer your questions as time allows.
-Schedule a 90-minute session now!
-Perfect if up-front investment is your bottleneck.
+- Quick Start.
+A lecture-only version of the course delivered over the internet in 2 hours to as wide an audience as your technology will support.
+You'll have to practise the techniques on your own, but I will answer as many questions as time allows.
+Learn more about booking your Quick Start course as a 2-hour working session.
+This option is best for you if up-front investment is your bottleneck, but you need more than reading a few articles can provide.

 - Public Training.
 Find out when and where I’m teaching Value-Driven Product Development by joining my mailing list.
-Training companies, join this list to find out when I’m traveling to your neighborhood, so that we can organise a course together.
+Training companies and conference organizers, join this list to find out when I’m traveling to your neighborhood, so that we can organize a course together.
 I’m really easy to work with.

 What you need to attend this course